-13. Earnout Liability
+9. Earnout Liability

-As additional consideration for the Merger, within 10 business days after the occurrence of a "Triggering Event," as defined below, the Company shall issue or cause to be issued to each Legacy Origin stockholder a certain number of shares of the Company Class A Common Stock.
-The number of such shares is equal to the product of (i) the number of shares of Company Common Stock, Company Series A Preferred Stock, Company Series B Preferred Stock, and the net number of shares of Company Capital Stock that would be issuable in respect of "Vested Company Options" in the event such options were exercised (on a net exercise basis with respect to only the applicable exercise price, immediately prior to the "Closing" and settled in the applicable number of shares of Company Common Stock, rounded down to the nearest whole share) held by such Legacy Origin stockholder as of immediately prior to the "Effective Time"; and (ii) the "Earnout Exchange Ratio" (such issued shares of Artius Class A Common Stock, collectively, the "Earnout Shares"), where "Vested Company Options," "Closing," "Effective Time," and "Earnout Exchange Ratio" have the meanings set forth in the Merger Agreement.
+As additional consideration for the Merger, within ten business days after the occurrence of a "Triggering Event," as defined below, the Company shall issue or cause to be issued to each Legacy Origin stockholder a certain number of shares of the Company Class A Common Stock.
+The number of such shares is equal to the product of (i) the number of shares of Company Common Stock, Company Series A Preferred Stock, Company Series B Preferred Stock, Company Series C Preferred Stock, and the net number of shares of Company Capital Stock that would be issuable in respect of "Vested Company Options" in the event such options were exercised (on a net exercise basis with respect to only the applicable exercise price, immediately prior to the "Closing" and settled in the applicable number of shares of Company Common Stock, rounded down to the nearest whole share) held by such Legacy Origin stockholder as of immediately prior to the "Effective Time"; and (ii) the "Earnout Exchange Ratio" (such issued shares of Artius Class A Common Stock, collectively, the "Earnout Shares"), where "Vested Company Options," "Closing," "Effective Time," and "Earnout Exchange Ratio" have the meanings set forth in the Merger Agreement.
 The Company cannot be required to issue more than 25,000,000 Earnout Shares in the aggregate.
 A Triggering Event is defined as the following:

-- (a) the volume weighted average price of Common Stock ("VWAP") equaling on exceeding \$15.00 for ten (10) consecutive trading days during the three (3) year period following the Closing Date; - (b) the VWAP equaling or exceeding \$20.00 for ten (10) consecutive trading days during the four (4) year period following the Closing Date; or - (c) the VWAP equaling or exceeding \$25.00 for ten (10) consecutive trading days during the five (5) year period following the Closing Date.
+- (a) the volume weighted average price of Common Stock ("VWAP") equaling on exceeding \$15.00 for ten consecutive trading days during the three year period following the Closing date of June 25, 2021, ending June 25, 2024; - (b) the VWAP equaling or exceeding \$20.00 for ten consecutive trading days during the four year period following the Closing date, ending June 25, 2025; or - (c) the VWAP equaling or exceeding \$25.00 for ten consecutive trading days during the five year period following the Closing date, ending June 25, 2026.

-A Sponsor Letter Agreement was delivered in connection with the Merger such that 4.5 million of the shares held by Sponsor ("Sponsor Vesting Shares") shall be subject forfeiture based on the same vesting requirements as the Earnout Shares.
+A Sponsor Letter Agreement was delivered in connection with the Merger such that 4.5 million of the shares held by Sponsor ("Sponsor Vesting Shares") shall be subject to forfeiture based on the same vesting requirements as the Earnout Shares.
 These shares shall not be transferred prior to the date in which they vest.
 Dividends and other distributions with respect to Sponsor Vesting Shares shall be set aside by the Company and shall be paid to the Sponsor upon the vesting of such Sponsor Vesting Shares.